mactul/parser_tree/README.md

 ### Realeasing the memory

-Once you have finished with your tree, you have to free it with the method `ptree_free`, which takes the adress of the pointer on the tree.
+Once you have finished with your tree, you have to free it with the method `ptree_free`, which takes the address of the pointer on the tree.

 ```c
 ptree_free(&tree);